-Check out our Young Caregivers in Texas Aren’t Alone blog post to get a glimpse into the lives of young caregiver for someone with ALS and learn more about the heart behind these our support groups.
+Check out our Young Caregivers in Texas Aren’t Alone blog to get a glimpse into the lives of young caregivers and learn more about the heart behind these support groups.
 Through workshops, online peer support groups, and children and youth-specific resources, we can help young people navigate the disease and support parents in caring for the emotional well-being of their children.

 NEW Virtual Youth & Children Support Groups

 Join us for monthly virtual support groups for ages 8 – 13 and for high schoolers, college students and young adults under 30.
 We want them to know that they are not alone in this journey.
-See below for upcoming group times.
+See upcoming dates below!

-A support group for children ages 8 – 13.
+A support group for children ages 8 – 13 who love someone with ALS.

 Please contact Tonya if you have any questions or need more information.